RaphaelIT7/gmod-lua-threaded/README.md

 ### ILuaInterface:Autorun()
 Loads everything like autorun does.
 NOTE: It currently loves to crash.
 Just call RunFile with init.lua
+Update: It seems like it became stable.
+Could be because I stopped breaking the stack.

 Loads:
 - `includes/init.lua`